Country initiative against bride kidnapping?

 Bride kidnapping has once again grabbed the attention of the Kyrgyz government, claiming that a few things will be put into place to combat Ala Kachuu on a national level.

 “The Kyrgyz government is using TV, radio and visits to schools to fight bride-kidnapping…”

 In November 2011 the country also attempted to bring attention to the issue by having an anti-bride kidnapping awareness week where news reports indicated that government officials were hugely concerned by the increasing numbers of forced and abusive marriages due to bride-kidnapping.
-However thereafter there had been no reports on how successful that campaign was.
+However, thereafter there had been no reports on how successful that campaign was.

-This time however the “…government has…established a national anti-bride-kidnapping office and telephone hotlines…” as well as a possible increase in imprisonment by 8-10 years as opposed to the current 3 years – it does sound more promising, however further reports may tell how seriously this will be tackled at a country level.
+This time, however, the “…government has…established a national anti-bride-kidnapping office and telephone hotlines…” as well as a possible increase in imprisonment by 8-10 years, as opposed to the current 3 years.
+It does sound more promising, however, further reports may tell how seriously this will be tackled at a country level.

-These are good signs in a way as they coincide with the Ala Kachuu project by Restless Beings, as it is only with a collaboration of NGOs, academics and government officials that the abolition of non-consensual bride kidnapping can come to life.
+These are good signs in a way as they coincide with the Ala Kachuu project by Restless Beings; as it is only with a collaboration of NGOs, academics and government officials that the abolition of non-consensual bride kidnapping can come to life.

-Stay tuned for more updates from the Ala Kachuu project and our awareness-raising campaigns in UK and in Kyrgyzstan!
+Stay tuned for more updates from the Ala Kachuu project and our awareness-raising campaigns in the UK and in Kyrgyzstan!